yohgaki/validate-php-scr/README.md

 This PHP script is based on validate C module for PHP 7.
 Features are planned to be ported to C module which can perform validations a lot faster.

-https://github.com/yohgaki/validate-php (Do not use this, but PHP script version now.)
+https://github.com/yohgaki/validate-php (Do not use this.
+Use PHP script version for now.)

 ## Comments & Issues